Writing a Query Letter with a Sample

-There are many variations, but a good rule of thumb, the way you fill out their address at the top, is a good way to fill your address at the bottom, plus your phone number.
+There are many variations, but a good rule of thumb, the way you fill out their address at the top, is an excellent way to fill your address at the bottom, plus your phone number.
 It's better to give them more than one way to contact you, and giving them all three is just fine.

-If you are enclosing anything like that manuscript (ms) or a self-addressed stamped envelope (SASE), make sure these are included below your closing.
+If you are enclosing anything like that manuscript (ms) or a self-addressed stamped envelope (SASE), include this below your closing.
 Make another double space then type: "Enclosed: Manuscript and SASE" or whatever applies.

 The Body of Your Query

-The body of your query is the single most important part of the query.
-It is what tells them why they should hire you, why they should look at your manuscript, and even why they should finish reading this query.
+The body of your query is the most critical part of the query.
+It is what tells the editor why they should hire you, why they should look at your manuscript, and even why they should finish reading this query.

 Queries should only be one page long.
 That includes a header, closing, everything.
 Any longer than that, the editor will probably put aside to read later, or not at all.
-The best advice is the shorter you keep it, the better.
+The best advice is, the shorter you keep it, the better.
 That doesn't mean skimping on the details, nor does it mean pack as much information as possible in one sentence at a time.
-Remember it needs to capture their attention, and it needs to be written well.
+Remember, it needs to capture their attention, and it needs to be well written.